openfiesta/Low-Resources-Biosensing/Useful Scripts/Mutation Analysis/README.md

 We have started this project aiming to develop a series of tools for analyzing the existing primers for doing the nCov diagnosis based in the presence of its RNA.

-Specifically, the goal of following tools is to provide a simple way for analyzing the mutation rate in huge amounts of sequences data (>8k sequences).
+Specifically, the goal of the following library is to provide a simple way for analyzing the mutation rate in huge amounts of sequences data (>8k sequences).

-The goal is to use this information to compare different primer sets (RT-PCR, RT-LAMP...) and predict which of them would work better, due to the more conserved nature of the regions their target along all the nCov strains worldwide.
+The objective is to use this information to compare different primer sets (RT-PCR, RT-LAMP...) and predict which of them would work better, due to the more conserved nature of the regions their target along all the nCov strains worldwide.

+In the "OLD" folder you could find the beta version of the library functions, when they were just Jupyter Lab scripts.

 You could send all your questions to franxi2953@gmail.com